![]() | ![]() | ![]() | ![]() | ![]() | ![]() |

 Bird Surveys

-Thermal Imaging Aids Geese Surveys
+Thermal Imaging Aids - Geese Surveys

-Lately, at NIEcology I have been trialing a thermal imaging camera; I have used infrared video cameras for some time now, particularly to assist when undertaking bat surveys and they have been very useful.
+Lately, at NIEcology, I have been trialing a thermal imaging camera; I have used infrared video cameras for some time now, particularly to assist when undertaking bat surveys and they have been very useful.

 Species ID is not normally a problem, as geese are somewhat noisy when alighting and taking off, so they can be identified via their calls.
 To overcome the visibility problem, I invested in a good thermal imaging video camera, having firstly reviewed various models and their capabilities.
 The results have been brilliant!
-To say the camera has opened up another world is not an over statement, from over 500m distance in very poor light conditions my targets are now visible, as are their movements.
+To say the camera has opened up another world is not an overstatement, from over 500m distance in very poor light conditions, my targets are now visible, as are their movements.
 Problem solved!

 I have uploaded a short video clip taken with the camera, showing several large skeins of Greylag geese, which can be clearly seen (white is body heat).
 I counted a total of 231 individuals passing my vantage point.
-Note not all of the geese are shown on the video clip, also please disregard the time shown, I forgot to change it.
+Note not all of the geese are shown in the video clip, also please disregard the time shown, I forgot to change it.

-Now looking forward to deploying the thermal imaging camera during this forthcoming bat season.
+I'm now looking forward to deploying the thermal imaging camera during this forthcoming bat season.

-In-addition to the first video clip, I have uploaded a second, which shows a mass eruption of Greylag geese leaving their over night roost site.
+In addition to the first video clip, I have uploaded a second, which shows a mass eruption of Greylag geese leaving their overnight roost site.
 Too many to count, except to say there were more than 500 individuals, taking off within seconds of each other!
 Not all the geese are shown on the video.

 A small skein of Greylag geese in flight